RayFoulk/SmallStack/Documents/DesignFCH12.md

     ACC <-> PTR     Writing to MCS will clear/set carry ACC <-> NIP     and compare bits.
 Writing to NIP will also of course jump absolute!
-                    Writing to PTR and PSEL drives the address bus to ROM/RAM/(EEPROM)
+                    Writing to PTR and PSL drives the address bus to ROM/RAM/(EEPROM)

 #### MCS Register Layout: